Chief Vann House Historic Site

 The Chief Vann House is the first brick residence in the Cherokee Nation, and has been called the "Showplace of the Cherokee Nation".
-Owned by the Cherokee Chief James Vann, the Vann House is a Georgia Historic Site on the National Register of Historic Places and one of the oldest remaining structures in the northern third of the state of Georgia.
+Owned by the Cherokee Chief James Vann, the Vann House is a Georgia Historic Site on the National Register of Historic Places, Built in 1804, it is one of the oldest remaining structures in the northern third of the state of Georgia.
 It is located in Murray County, on the outskirts of Chatsworth in northwest Georgia, which has a commanding view of the land around it and of the Cohutta Mountains, about 10 mi to the east.

 Construction of the Vann House

 When James Vann was rising to become the wealthiest businessman and chief in the Cherokee Nation, he decided to build a two-story brick house which would reflect his status.
 He brought in professional architects for its design.
 In addition to providing an education to local Cherokees, the Moravians contributed to the building.

 In July 1803, a man named Vogt (perhaps James Vann's brother-in-law Charles Vogt), and Dr. Henry Chandlee Forman, arrived to begin construction.
 Construction started in late 1803 and completed early in 1804.
 Both the exterior walls (which are around eighteen inches thick) and the interior walls (about eight inches thick) are solid brick.
 These bricks came from the red clay located on the Spring Place Plantation (Vann House) property.
 The handwrought nails and hinges used in construction came from Vann's blacksmith shop.
 Only the interior walls of the third floor are plaster on wood.

 The lead brick mason of this house, Robert Henry Howell, was born in Virginia and died in 1834.
 He is buried at the nearby Moravian cemetery in Spring Place, Georgia.
 He also built the McNair house and the foundation of the Hildebrand house.

 The house is a combination of late Federal-style architecture and early Georgian style.
 It has two full stories with a third half story: the ceilings of both the first and second floor stand at twelve feet, while the roof of the third floor stands at only six feet.

 The first and second floors have the standard three rooms.
 On both levels, there is a room to the east, to the west, and a hallway dividing the two.
 On the first level, the dining room is to the east, while the west room is the drawing-room, more commonly referred to as a family or living room.
 On the second floor, the east room is the master bedroom, and the west room is the guest bedroom.
 Only the third floor, which operated as storage space during James's life and then as children's rooms during Joseph's life, strays from this typical design.